 Well, let’s take a look.

 The problem with hirise architecture, over the past century or so as I see it, is generally not the height of the building itself.
-There’s nothing particularly unpleasant that I find from living or working on the 48th floor (I once had an office on the 42nd floor in Lower Manhattan), with some tradeoffs of course, such as generally not being able to open the windows (although I think the windows do open in the Empire State Building).
+There’s nothing particularly unpleasant that I find from living or working on the 48th floor (I once had an office on the 42nd floor in Lower Manhattan), with some tradeoffs of course, such as generally not being able to open the windows.
 Against this, we get some impressive views.
+It seems like people with money, who can live wherever they want, are quite happy living in downtown highrises, and pay a lot of money to do so.
 In general, TradCity neighborhoods and hirises don’t play well together — it would be best not to build any more hirises in central Paris — but if there is any place that a hirise is more than appropriate, certainly it is Manhattan, and certainly on the site of a railyard in a prime location.

 Thus, this is not really a discussion about whether the six-stories-or-less pattern of central Paris is superior to the hirises of Manhattan.
 In general, I prefer the TradCity in its traditional form, typically of six stories or less.
 This pattern is capable of densities of 100,000 per square mile or greater — more than Manhattan — so there is no particular need for hirises.
 But, in this case, I don’t think anyone is going to get anywhere with the argument that this particular site should be built out at six stories instead of ninety, the height of the tallest building.